marvel-nccr/ansible-role-aiidalab/README.md

 # Ansible Role: marvel-nccr.aiidalab

-An ansible role that installs the [Materials Cloud](www.materialscloud.org) AiiDA Lab environment.
+An ansible role that installs the [Materials Cloud](www.materialscloud.org) AiiDA Lab components.

+This role is dependent on the https://github.com/marvel-nccr/ansible-role-aiida, for installing the initial aiida and jupyter environments, and also nodejs should be installed independently.

 ## Installation